croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 In this episode, we add syntax highlighting with pygments.

+---

+## Chapter 4 Deployment and Conclusion

 ### 16 - Deployment

 In this episode, we'll see one way that we can deploy our new blog for free with Github pages.

-### ? - Generating URLs

-This episode will cover writing URL generators for Frozen.

-### ? - Secret key

-Discuss the secret key: what is it?
-How to create a safe one? and, What happens if its hacked?

-### ? - Error Handlers

-Use the `error_handler` decorator to create a 404 handler.
-(This one might be better for the "Intermediate Flask" episode where we create a non-static web application)

-### ? - Refactoring with Blueprints

-In this episode we'll break the "blog" portion of our code out into a Blueprint.

----

-## Chapter 4 Deployment and Conclusion

-### ? - Deployment (website)

-Use fabric to deploy to S3 and/or Github Pages.

-### ? - Conclusion
+### 17 - Conclusion

-We quickly recap what we've learned and where we'll be going in a future episode on intermediate Flask.
+Well, that wraps up this course.
+If you've followed along with the entire course, you should have both a working knowledge of how to create web applications with Flask and a fully functioning static blog generator that you can put to immediate use.
+I hope you all have enjoyed this series, and, if you have, keep on the lookout for my next series where we'll dig a bit deeper into Flask and create a little more standard database-backed website.
+I hope to see you all in the next course!